What Can Go Wrong with a Lash Lift, and how to Fix It!

 In this case, it’s best to write the date that we opened it on a small piece of tape and stick it to the bottle - all InLei® products have a little ‘open pot’ symbol on them which displays their shelf-life after opening so be sure to use your product within that time, and/or replace it in good time!

-If this is a frequent problem for you due to not having quite enough clients to finish up the bottles in good time, consider using sachets instead - you can still get 2-3 clients out of each sachet and they last for 7 days as long as you keep them sealed after opening.
+If this is a frequent problem for you due to not having quite enough clients to finish up the bottles in good time, consider using sachets instead.
+Whilst you may be able to get more than 1 treatment's use out of a sachet, we recommend to sticking to 1 sachet per client, to ensure the product is fresh and works perfectly!

 Too Much Fixing Gel